heritage-ad/csci-ii/README.md

-# Computer Science 2
-#Codes written in cpp
+# Codes are written in cpp